cirosantilli/git-tutorial/index.md

 # Binary files

+## How Git determines if a file is binary

 Git has an heuristic for determining if files are binary or text.

 This has effects such as not showing diffs in such files, which would be meaningless line-wise.